 Fold through sifted cocoa and grated chocolate.

-Fit a X in star nozzle piping tip into a piping bag and fill with meringue.
+Fit a medium size star nozzle piping tip into a piping bag and fill with meringue.

 Place down a silicone baking mat onto a baking tray.